JohanHeman/JohanHeman/README.md

 ## Hi there 👋

+My name is Johan, and i am a student learning .NET development to learn how to build modern, reliable and user-firendly software.

+- 🔭 I’m currently working on small projects to practice
+- 🌱 I’m currently learning sql, creating and using databases, i am also learning html, css and javascript from The Odin Project.
+- 👯 I’m looking to collaborate on ...

 <!--
 **JohanHeman/JohanHeman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.